ChrisW-priv/PersonalVault/notes/Mind mapping.md

 ---
-title: Mind mapping
+categories: []
 date: 2025-03-07
 description: Method that makes you engage in higher order learning
 tags:
 - zettlekasten
 - learning
+title: Mind mapping
 ---

 [Link](https://m.youtube.com/watch?v=Grd7K7bJVWg) To Justin's video.

 Thinks to do to engage in effective mind mapping in the following sections: